 For stocks on the exchanges, I use Webull.
 For stocks on the OTC (over-the-counter) markets, I use Thinkorswim by TD Ameritrade.
 And for my long-term investments, I use Cash App.
 By doing so, my portfolios are kept completely separate and easier to keep track of.
 I do not recommend Robinhood considering all the platform issues and lack of data.
 I’m considering helping people learn the “Power X Strategy” the way I use it by following and/or joining me in my trades.
 The idea of it would be that you look at why I’m buying what I’m buying when and why I’m selling it when I sell it.
 But if you want to trade along side my trades, I ask that you download Webull using my link and during account creation input my referral code you will see on the sign up page when you click my link.
 Likewise, if you don’t have Cash App and use my referral code/link, you will receive $5.
 Code: GVFSMMP

 If you’re investing is fully or partially with the idea of creating an “emergency fund” or “retirement fund”, or you don’t have a bank account at all, the bank I use is amazing.
-You can turn on savings features that rounds up the change on all your purchases and puts it into your savings account.
-And upon receiving your first qualifying deposit ($200 or more), you could receive a bonus $50!
-This bank has become my primary account for trading purposes.
+This bank has become my primary account for trading/investing purposes.
 I absolutely love the bank, and have had zero issues.
 To go over the terms and create an account with this amazing bank, click here.

 Please stop falling prey to “pump and dump” schemes.
 Stop listening to socalled gurus.
 Do you research and practice.
 Trading stocks isn’t as complicated as most make it sound, but is a risk.
 The sooner you have a trade plan and strategy, and you stick to it, the sooner you will reach your goals.
 Just remember, this isn’t a sprint, it’s a marathon.
 You will not gain millions over night, but you can snowball your account overtime.
 The longer you trade, you’ll be able to tweak your strategy to raise your chances of higher gains.